BradleyCulley/bradleyculley.github.io/_posts/2024-broken-12-30-why-an-engineer.md

 <p>
 In the summer of 2009, I met an environmental engineer while doing an internship.
-A nice man probably in his 50s or so.
-He had a peaceful solidity to him.
+A nice man probably in his 50s or so; a peaceful solidity to about him.
 I once read an opinion that the key thing to look for in a good person to have in your life is that they are <b>unassuming</b>.
 </p>

 <p>
 The unassuming person is, as the saying goes, "comfortable in their own skin".
 I believe most all the ills of the world come from the outward manifestations of people's internal chaos and despair.
-"Projection", as the psychological term goes.
+"Projection", as they say.
 </p>

 <p>